jasonzissman/TimeMe.js/README.md

 All major desktop and mobile browsers.

 # How do I run the unit tests?
 You'll need to install QUnit, which should be packaged with TimeMe.js if you performed a Bower install of TimeMe.js.
-Once you have installed QUnit, you can simply open the test files to execute the tests.
+Once you have installed QUnit, you can simply open the test HTML files in a browser to execute the tests.

 # API